 The table below summarizes the total compensation for the fiscal years indicated paid or awarded to each of our named executive officers ("NEO"), calculated in accordance with SEC rules and regulations.
-Except as otherwise provided herein or where the context otherwise requires, all per share amounts, amount of Common Stock outstanding, and other discussion of the Company's Common Stock for all periods presented in this Executive Compensation section and elsewhere in this Proxy Statement reflect the one-for-10 reverse stock split effected on August 17, 2023, the one-for-24 reverse stock split effected on May 16, 2024, the one-for-five reverse stock split effected on June 27, 2024, the one-for-three reverse stock split effected on September 19, 2024, the one-for-two reverse stock split effected on November 18, 2024, the one-for-four reverse stock split effected on January 27, 2025; the one-for-five reverse stock split effected on March 26, 2025; and the one-for-seven reverse stock split effected on May 26, 2025 (the "May 2025 Reverse Stock Split").
+Except as otherwise provided herein or where the context otherwise requires, all per share amounts, amount of Common Stock outstanding, and other discussion of the Company's Common Stock for all periods presented in this Executive Compensation section and elsewhere in this Proxy Statement reflect the one-for-10 reverse stock split effected on August 17, 2023, the one-for-24 reverse stock split effected on May 16, 2024, the one-for-five reverse stock split effected on September 19, 2024, the one-for-two reverse stock split effected on November 18, 2024, the one-for-four reverse stock split effected on January 27, 2025; the one-for-five reverse stock split effected on March 26, 2025; and the one-for-seven reverse stock split effected on May 26, 2025 (the "May 2025 Reverse Stock Split").